-Tuition financial need is determined by the student’s cost of attendance minus the Expected Family Contribution (EFC) that was determined by the information from the FAFSA.
-Link to an EFC Calculator is located below.
+Tuition financial need is determined by the student’s cost of attendance minus the Student Aid Index (SAI) that was determined by the information from the FAFSA.

-Cost of Attendance - Expected Family Contribution - External Scholarships or other Resources = Financial Need
+Cost of Attendance - Student Aid Index - External Scholarships or other Resources = Financial Need

-The EFC is calculated using federal guidelines and Institute policies and is based on information submitted on the FAFSA.
+The Student Aid Index (SAI) is calculated using federal guidelines and Institute policies and is based on information submitted on the FAFSA.

 Please note that the amount of financial aid a student receives, including outside resources such as scholarships, cannot exceed their cost of attending VMI.

 Virginia Military Institute offers the best package possible for each of our students.
-Based on the student’s eligibility and fund availability financial aid may not cover the difference between the family’s EFC and the cost of attendance.
+Based on the student’s eligibility and fund availability financial aid may not cover the difference between the SAI and the cost of attendance.